sakethsid99/LILAblack/README.md

-# Journey Nexus — LILA Games Player Journey Visualization Tool
+# Nexus Studio — LILA Games Player Journey Visualization Tool

 An interactive tool for level designers to explore player behaviour across matches: where players go, how they die, what they loot, and how fights unfold over time.